VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputAssignRoleType.md

 # InputAssignRoleType ==~object~==

-The `InputAssignRoleType` represents the input fields required for assigning a role to a user.
+This type represents the input fields required for assigning a role to a user.

 ## Fields